hubvu/terraform-gke-ondat-demo/README.md

 # initialise the working directory containing the configuration files
 $ terraform init

-# validates the configuration files in the working directory
+# validate the configuration files in the working directory
 $ terraform validate

-# creates an execution plan first
+# create an execution plan first
 $ terraform plan

 # execute the actions proposed in a plan and enter your PROJECT_ID
 $ terraform apply

-# after the cluster has been provisioned, inspect the pods with kubectl
+# after the cluster has been provisioned, inspect the pods with kubectl and generated kubeconfig file
-$ kubectl get pods --all-namespaces \
+$ kubectl get pods --all-namespaces --kubeconfig=kubeconfig-ondat-demo
-  --kubeconfig=kubeconfig-ondat-demo

-# destroy the environment created once finished finshed GKE & Ondat
+# destroy the environment created once you are finished testing out GKE & Ondat
 $ terraform destroy
 ```